On November 25th, the

 Whilst cash is certainly being used less in comparison to before the pandemic, (indeed, less payments overall will be made this year due to shop closures and the suppression of normal behaviour), people continue to use it.
 This points to a section of society

-research has found the virus does not survive at very high levels on banknotes), and signs in shops encouraging card use, has not impacted this group suggesting their reason for using cash is more entrenched.
-Perhaps they aren’t confident in using digital
+Bank of England research has found the virus does not survive at very high levels on banknotes), and signs in shops encouraging card use, has not impacted this group suggesting their reason for using cash is more entrenched.
+Perhaps they aren’t confident

 We are seeing the consequence of the absence of a strategy for payments that takes into account the different pace at which people adopt new behaviour.
 It is a travesty in normal times that people are unable to buy groceries or medicine, let alone in the